maroomartin/portfolio/manual.md

 - Follow BLM and National Forest signage and maps

 ### **2. Pack It In, Pack It Out**
-- Bring trash bags and gloves—pack out all waste, even food scraps
+- Bring trash bags and gloves: pack out all waste, even food scraps
 - Bonus points: collect litter left by others

 ### **3. Minimize Dust and Noise**